apester/neurodynex3/doc/exercises/spatial-working-memory.rst

 * Without coding, from the plot: What is the population activity (mean firing rate) of the excitatory population at different points in time?
 * Change the firing rate of the external population to 2.2Hz.
 What do you observe?
-* Run the simulation a few times with r_ext = 2.2 Hz.
+* Run the simulation a few times with ``r_ext`` = 2.2 Hz.
 Describe your observations.

 Question: Weight profile
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The function :func:`.simulate_wm` takes two parameters to define the weight profile: ``sigma_weight_profile`` and ``Jpos_excit2excit``.
-After the simulation you can access the return value weight_profile_45.
+After the simulation you can access the return value ``weight_profile_45``.
 This array contains the synaptic weights between the one postsynaptic neuron whose preferred direction is 45deg and all other (presynaptic) neurons.
 Our choice of 45deg is arbitrary, the profile for other neurons are shifted versions of this one.

 * Run the following code to simulate the network.
 * Increase ``Jpos_excit2excit``.
 How does the weight profile change (look at short and long ranges)?
-* Simulate with ``Jpos_excit2excit`` = 2.3.
+* Simulate with ``Jpos_excit2excit = 2.3``.
 What do you observe?
 * How does the weight profile change with the parameter ``sigma_weight_profile``?
 How does the bump change with this parameter?

 .. code-block:: py